chrizandr/distributed_computing/assignment2/README.md

-### The following demographics are extracted from the weather information generated.
+### The following information is extracted from the weather information generated.

 - The hottest day per city [Files: `hot_day_mapper.py` and `hot_day_reducer.py`]
 - The coldest day per city [Files: `cold_day_mapper.py` and `cold_day_reducer.py`]